A Network Formation Model Based on Subgraphs: Introduction

-Finally, there is a large literature on the theory of network formation from a strategic perspective (for references, see \cite{jackson2005,jackson2008social})).
+Finally, there is a large literature on the theory of network formation from a strategic perspective (for references, see \cite{jackson2005,jackson2008social}).
 Since the first writing of this paper, researchers have started to derive versions of such models that can be taken to data.
-One approach builds upon the relationship between certain classes of strategic network formation models and potential games (\cite{mele2015,badev2013,sheng2013}).
-Another derives restrictions on parameters of an observed network under the presumption that it is in equilibrium (pairwise stable) (\citet*{de2014identi}).\footnote{For a recent overview of the recent literature, see \citet{depaula2015}.} Although the progress to date requires restrictions on how links can enter agent's payoffs, they provide important first steps in deriving implications of the arsenal of strategic network formation models.
+One approach builds upon the relationship between certain classes of strategic network formation models and potential games; some of which leverage subgraphs, but in a rather different way from us (\cite{butts2009using,mele2017structuraldense,badev2013}).
+Another derives restrictions on parameters of an observed network under the presumption that it is in equilibrium (pairwise stable) (\citet*{de2014identi,sheng2013}).
+The latter makes the observation that by using pairwise stability restrictions of \cite{jackson1996strategic} on subnetworks, one can partially identify preference parameters in the model, whereas doing so on the full graph can be computationally infeasible.\footnote{For a recent overview of the recent literature, see \citet{depaula2015}.}${}^{,}$\footnote{In both the potential games and the partial identification literatures, subgraphs play very different roles from their role here.} Although the progress to date requires strong restrictions on how links can enter agent's payoffs, they provide important first steps in deriving implications of the arsenal of strategic network formation models.
 Below, we also provide ways to incorporate strategic formation in SUGMs, thus in part bridging our approach here and the strategic formation approach.